 Most Americans prefer to shop online, so it makes sense to take your business online (even if you have a physical location) so that you can reach as many customers as possible.

-Don’t discount visitors to your site who don’t make a purchase — these people typical hold back on ecommerce storeping due to security concerns.
-Regardless, 80% of smartphone users use mobile phones for shopping research, with 88% of all consumers referencing online reviews before making an in-person purchase.
+Don’t discount visitors to your site who don’t make a purchase — these people typical hold back on online shopping due to security concerns.

 Cybersecurity and Small Businesses